 Place the polenta crust in the oven and bake for about 20 minutes until the edges are somewhat dry and crisp.
 Remove from the oven and arrange the tomatoes on top.
 (You'll have leftover tomato juices, olive oil, and garlic in the roasting pan — this is delicious in a salad dressing!)
 Return the tart to the oven for 5 more minutes or until heated through.

 Un-mold when cool enough to handle.
 Drizzle olive oil on top and scatter with basil.
 Serve warm or at room temperature.

-- Goat cheese version (non-vegan): Replace the olive oil in the polenta with 2 ounces of chèvre and spread 3-4 ounces of chèvre on the crust before arranging the tomatoes on top.
+Goat cheese version (non-vegan): Replace the olive oil in the polenta with 2 ounces of chèvre and spread 3 to 4 ounces of chèvre on the crust before arranging the tomatoes on top.